Javan Felix

 Javan Rodd Felix (born July 28, 1994) is an American men's basketball coach and former player.
-He is currently an assistant coach at Loyola University New Orleans.
+He is currently an assistant coach at New Orleans.
 He played college basketball for Texas.

 High school career

 Felix attended St. Augustine High School in New Orleans, Louisiana.
 Along with Craig Victor, he led the school to the 2011 state championship.
 Felix was considered to be one of top prospects in Louisiana from the Class of 2012 and committed to Texas, saying it had been "my dream school for me for a long time."